[LUM#6] On the butterfly trail

 A worrying decline

-Back in 2012, a report by the European Environment Agency (EEA) stated that half of all butterflies had disappeared from European meadows in 20 years.
-A trend confirmed by a recent study by the International Union for Conservation of Nature (IUCN): : 19 species of Mediterranean butterflies are threatened with extinction, 15 of which are endemic to the region.
+As early as 2012, a report by the European Environment Agency (EEA) stated that half of all butterflies had disappeared from European grasslands in 20 years.
+This trend was confirmed by a recent study by the International Union for Conservation of Nature (IUCN): 19 species of Mediterranean butterflies are threatened with extinction, 15 of which are endemic to the region.

 (The status and distribution of Mediterranean butterflies, IUCN, 2016)